aondio/libvmod-bodyaccess/README.rst

 Return value
         INT
 Description
-        Returns the request body length.
+        Returns the request body length or -1 if an error occurs.

 	Note that the request body must be buffered.
 Example